glegoux/jekyll-tech-blog/src/_core/includes/article/read-more.md

+# 👀 Read mode

-Read 👀 the rest of the article ...
+Read the rest of the article ...

 <div style="text-align: center;">
   <a href="{{ include.src }}" target="_blank" rel="noopener noreferrer" title="Read more">